-Changing Times is about making a difference.
-It’s about being informed and taking positive action.
-It’s a platform for long-form journalism that gives voice to those who are not heard elsewhere.
-It aims to go to the heart of issues, no matter how challenging.
+Changing Times is a platform for longform, investigative journalism that gives a voice to those rarely, if ever, heard elsewhere.
+It goes to the heart of issues, no matter how challenging.

 The environment, human rights, and health and well-being are the main focuses.

 Click on LATEST NEWS AND FEATURES for the most recent posts.

 In the Changing Times photo gallery, you’ll find snapshots of life in Malaysia, Australia, and Indonesia.
 A gallery of photos from India will be online very soon.Tweets by @netpoette

 Unscrupulous governments and corporations are wreaking untold environmental havoc and taking away citizens’ rights to make decisions about their own health.

 Free of the strictures of the mainstream, Changing Times brings you the real stories – reliable information that is a counterbalance to clickbait.
 It is not tethered by the usual news cycle, which leaves little room for in-depth research, and treats press releases as alerts, not the full story.

 Changing Times not only highlights problems; it also points to solutions.

 Read about the plight of koalas in Australia and orangutans on the islands of Borneo and Sumatra, plastic pollution on land and in the ocean, urban overdevelopment in Kuala Lumpur, and the threats to the Great Barrier Reef.